ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/El-MAVEN.md

 El-MAVEN is now hosted on the Polly platform.
 This means El-MAVEN and all your Polly applications can reside on a single platform and can be shared with your colleagues easily.
 The following are the advantages of having El-MAVEN on Polly:

-*   The applications scale automatically on the Polly infrastructure for multiple users to use simultaneously.
+*   The application scale automatically on the Polly infrastructure for multiple users to use simultaneously.

 *   Access to the application is controlled by Polly authentication.
 Only users in your organization with required Polly authorization can access the applications.